Debt Settlement: What YOU SHOULD KNOW

-A debt settlement plan is offered by companies who advertise they will negotiate an agreement between you and your creditors to settle your debt for less than you owe.
+Debt settlement plans are offered by companies who advertise that they will negotiate an agreement between you and your creditors to settle your debt for less than you owe.

 Debt settlement process